Back to Blog

 Join a dental buying group to access DSO-like pricing on supplies without losing independence.

-Dentplicity Insight: Our market intelligence shows DSO presence in your area, patient demand patterns, and competitive positioning opportunities.
+Dentplicity note: Our market report shows corporate group presence in your area, patient demand patterns, and competitive positioning opportunities.
 See your market analysis.

 The Bottom Line

-DSOs compete on scale.
-You compete on soul.
-Patients who value relationships, continuity, and personalized care will choose you—if they can find you.
-Invest in local marketing, optimize your online presence, and deliver an experience that corporate dentistry can't match.
+Corporate groups compete on scale.
+You compete on relationships, continuity, and personal care.
+Patients who value those things will choose you if they can find you.
+Invest in local marketing, optimize your online presence, and deliver an experience corporate dentistry can't match.

 Happy dental team